Sales Strategy

 Research Checklist

-• ✅ Review their website and social media profiles
+• ✅ Review their website and recent social media activity

 • ✅ Read recent company news or press releases

-• ✅ Check LinkedIn for role changes and background
+• ✅ Check LinkedIn for the prospect's role, background, and recent posts

-• ✅ Analyze their current social media presence
+• ✅ Analyze their current approach in the area you serve

 • ✅ Review any previous interactions (emails, downloads, pages visited)

-• ✅ Research 2-3 competitors to understand market context
+• ✅ Research 2-3 of their competitors to understand market context

-• ✅ Identify potential pain points based on industry
+• ✅ Identify potential pain points based on their industry and company size

-• ✅ Prepare 3 relevant case studies or examples
+• ✅ Prepare 2-3 relevant case studies or examples from similar companies

-Why This Matters: Prospects can tell within 2 minutes if you've done homework.
-Research demonstrates respect and differentiates you from competitors who show up unprepared.
+Why this matters: Prospects notice immediately whether you've done your homework.
+Research demonstrates respect for their time and sets you apart from competitors who show up unprepared.

-Opening (5 minutes): Build Rapport & Set Agenda
+Opening (5 minutes): Build Rapport and Set the Agenda

 "Thanks for taking the time today, [Name].
 Before we dive in, I want to make sure we use your time well.

-Here's how I'd like to use our 30 minutes:
+Here's how I'd suggest we use our 30 minutes:

-• Next 15 minutes: Dive deep into your goals and challenges
+• Then, we'll dig into your goals and the challenges you're facing

-Does that work for you?
-And is there anything specific you want to make sure we cover?"
+Does that work?
+Is there anything specific you want to make sure we cover?"

 • Sets clear expectations